kudelskisecurity/sgxfun/EPID.md

 # Use of EPID signatures in SGX

+In SGX, EPID lets an enclave attest that it's running a given software (through its `MRENCLAVE` identity) on a given CPU (model, microcode version, etc.).
+The use of EPID within SGX is already documented in Intel's [EPID Provisioning and
+Attestation
+Services](https://software.intel.com/en-us/blogs/2016/03/09/intel-sgx-epid-provisioning-and-attestation-services)
-The use of EPID within SGX is already documented in Intel's [EPID Provisioning and Attestation Services](https://software.intel.com/en-us/blogs/2016/03/09/intel-sgx-epid-provisioning-and-attestation-services) document, and EPID is described in detail in [Enhanced Privacy ID from Bilinear Pairing](https://eprint.iacr.org/2009/095).
+document, and EPID is described in detail in [Enhanced Privacy ID from Bilinear Pairing](https://eprint.iacr.org/2009/095).
 This note